 Wondering which shots your child will need to attend day care or school?
 We'll tell you which ones are needed and make sure your child gets the required shots.
 We also provide immunizations for adults, including shots for:

 - Tetanus/whooping cough (pertussis); Also called Td and Tdap vaccine

-We regulate infectious waste treatment facilities and generators and transporters of infectious waste in South Carolina.
+Regulates infectious waste treatment facilities as well as generators and transporters of infectious waste in the state.
 Any person or company that generates or transports infectious waste in South Carolina must be registered.

 - Child Passenger Safety - provides education and instruction to parents and caregivers on the proper use and installation of child passenger seats and assists at car safety seat check-up events.